-2. The Employer agrees to display the following notices supplied by DHS (though the Web Services E-Verify Employer Agent) in a prominent place that is clearly visible to prospective employees and all employees who are to be verified through the system:
+1. The Employer agrees to display the following notices supplied by DHS in a prominent place that is clearly visible to prospective employees and all employees who are to be verified through the system:

 - a.
 Notice of E-Verify Participation - b.
-Notice of Right to Work
+Notice of Right to Work representatives' contact information changes.

-3. The Employer agrees to provide to the SSA and DHS the names, titles, addresses, and telephone numbers of the Employer representatives to be contacted about E-Verify.
-The Employer also agrees to keep such information current by providing updated information to SSA and DHS whenever the representatives' contact information changes.
-4. The Employer agrees to become familiar with and comply with the most recent version of the E-Verify User Manual.
-The Employer will obtain the E-Verify User Manual from the Web Services E-Verify Employer Agent, and will be notified by the Web Services E-Verify Employer Agent when a new version of the E-Verify User Manual becomes available.
+2. The Employer agrees to provide to the SSA and DHS the names, titles, addresses, and telephone numbers of the Employer representatives to be contacted about E-Verify.
+The Employer also agrees to keep such information current by providing updated information to SSA and DHS whenever the a.
+If an employee presents a "List B" identity document, the Employer agrees to only accept "List B" documents that contain a photo.
+(List B documents identified in 8 C.F.R.
+274a.2(b)(1)(B)) can be presented during the Form I-9 process to establish identity.)
+If an employee objects to the photo requirement for religious reasons, the Employer should contact E-Verify at 1-888-464-4218.

+3. The Employer shall become familiar with and comply with the most recent version of the E-Verify User Manual.
+The Employer will obtain the E-Verify User Manual from the E-Verify Employer Agent.

-5. The Employer agrees to comply with current Form I-9 procedures, with two exceptions:
+4. The Employer agrees to comply with current Form I-9 procedures, with two exceptions: